Zu-srumova/ghc/README.md

 Upload everything in `/dist/` folder to the server.

-To deploy the web to development/staging server use "npm run deploy".
+To deploy the web to development/staging server use `npm run deploy`.
 → deploys to https://gruesome-process.surge.sh

-To deploy the web to production server use "npm run deploy-prod".
+To deploy the web to production server use `npm run deploy-prod`.
 → deploys to http://ghc.zu.coreskill.tech